-Black Hawk trainers have proven instrumental in preparing U.S. military pilots to operate these massive combat and support helicopters.
+Black Hawk Aircrew Trainers (BAT) have proven instrumental in preparing U.S. military pilots to operate these massive combat and support helicopters.
 Featuring a realistic cockpit with complete controls, they allow military pilots to practice takeoffs, landings and other maneuvers in a simulated environment.
 The Army developed the first Black Hawk trainer back in 2015, implementing it at the Fort Bliss, Texas base.
 However, it appears the Army is looking to enhance its Black Hawk trainers, as it recently announced plans to upgrade the trainers with a new proficiency system.

 About the New Proficiency System

 Known as the Collective Aircrew Proficiency Environment (CAPE), the new system is designed to create a more realistic training environment for pilots by the introducing new challenges.
 Flight simulators have been used to train military pilots for decades.
 Unfortunately, though, they haven’t always been realistic.
 Many flight simulators only test pilots on their basic knowledge of flight control systems.
 They do not test pilots on how to respond to various challenges that occur during battle.
 The Army is hoping that CAPE will solve this problem by creating a more realistic training environment for pilots.